nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

         }
         ```

-        9. Omission of the keyword `return`: If the anonymous function body consists of exactly one statement consisting of returning a value with the keyword return, the keyword return can be omitted.
+        9. Omission of the keyword `return`: If the anonymous function body consists of exactly one statement consisting of returning a value with the keyword `return`, the keyword `return` can be omitted.

         ```
         let arr = [2, 4, 6, 8]

         func doubleMe(i:Int) -> Int {
             return i*2
         }

         let arr2 = arr.map(doubleMe) // [4, 8, 12, 16]
         ```

         ```
         let arr = [2, 4, 6, 8]

         let arr2 = arr.map ({
             (i:Int) -> Int in
             return i*2